kingsleyeyo24/Payroll-Automation/README.md

 if (isActiveCol === -1) throw new Error("IsActive column not found.");
 ```

-Next, it filters only the rows where **IsActive = "Yes"**, ensuring that only active employees are pulled:
+Next, it filters only the rows where IsActive = "Yes", ensuring that only active employees are pulled:

 ```javascript
 var active = data.slice(1).filter(r => r[isActiveCol] === "Yes");